tradestation/webapi-docs/en/accounts/orders.md

 ### Results Filter

-This endpoint accomodates a subset of the [Open Data Protocol](http://www.odata.org/developers/protocols/uri-conventions#FilterSystemQueryOption) which can be used with the $filter querystring parameter to filter responses.
+This endpoint accommodates a subset of the [Open Data Protocol](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part2-url-conventions/odata-v4.0-errata02-os-part2-url-conventions-complete.html#_Toc406398094) which can be used with the $filter querystring parameter to filter responses.

 Example orders request that filters results for symbol = AAPL